LLMPot: Dynamically Configured LLM-based Honeypot for Industrial Protocol and Physical Process Emulation

-\textbf{ByT5 Architecture and Resources:} \shortacronym~uses the ByT5-small model from the ByT5 series, which includes various sizes to balance computational complexity and the capacity to handle complex patterns.
-The sizes range from ByT5-small with 300M parameters to ByT5-XXL with 12.9B parameters.
+\shortacronym~uses the ByT5-small model from ByT5 series, which includes various sizes to balance computational complexity and capacity to handle complex patterns.
+The sizes range from 300M parameters for ByT5-small to 12.9B parameters for ByT5-XXL.
 Although ByT5-base with 528M performed similarly to ByT5-small in our tests, we opted for ByT5-small due to its lower computational demands.
-Larger ByT5 models are also compatible with \shortacronym~for users with more computational resources.

-\textbf{Finetuning an LLM to Emulate Multiple Protocols:} \shortacronym~uses distinct models to emulate Modbus and S7Comm protocols.
-Our initial experiments with a unified LLM that emulates both protocols have shown promising results.
-In future research, we plan to explore the integration of multiple protocols into a single LLM.
+\textbf{Fine-tuning an LLM to Emulate Multiple Protocols} \shortacronym~uses separate ByT5 instances to emulate Modbus and S7comm protocols.
+Our initial experiments with one model emulating multiple protocols have shown promising results and this will be part of our future research.

-\textbf{Emulating Unbounded Functions:} Another challenge encountered in exploring mathematical functions is related to the exponential functions, which typically grow indefinitely.
+\textbf{Emulating Unbounded Functions} Another challenge encountered in exploring mathematical functions is related to exponential functions, which typically grow indefinitely.
 This characteristic poses significant difficulties in predicting accurate results, especially as function values become excessively large.
 However, in physical processes, variables are naturally constrained and do not extend infinitely.
-Findings from Section~\ref{subsection:math_exploration} demonstrate the effectiveness of \shortacronym~in emulating bounded functions.

-\textbf{Protocol Configuration File:} \shortacronym~depends on a configuration file that includes data fields that are specific to various industrial protocols.
+\textbf{Protocol Configuration File} \shortacronym~depends on a configuration file that includes data fields specific to various industrial protocols.
 This can be potentially automated in future work.
 However, this is a one-time effort per industrial protocol, and the number of industrial protocols is not very large.